OData/v3ProtocolDocument/OData Atom Format.markdown

 # 10. Custom Mapping to Atom Elements #

 Individual property values may be mapped to predefined atom elements or custom content within the entry.
 The mapping is described through attributes in the metadata.
-The mapping may specify whether the property value appears within the m:properties element as well as being mapped, however in the case of a null value the property MUST always appear within the metadata:properties element as an empty element and the metadata:null=true attribute as described above.
+The mapping may specify whether the property value appears within the metadata:properties element as well as being mapped, however in the case of a null value the property MUST always appear within the metadata:properties element as an empty element and the metadata:null=true attribute as described above.
 For more information on the format of the mapping specification, see <todo: insert reference>.

 # 11. Individual Primitive or Complex Scalar Values #